 - Taprooted, upright biennial or short lived perennial, in the Borage family, 1-3 feet tall - Inflorescences are long and narrow and have many flowers.
-Flowers have a deeply cleft, 5 parted calyx.
 Petals are blue, fused at the base with 5 unequal lobes, stamens are hot pink.
 Blooms June-September - Rosette leaves are simple and oblanceolate, while stem leaves are alternate and linear in shape.
 Stem leaves are sessile and become smaller as they move up the stem.
 Leaves and stems are covered with stiff hairs that have swollen bases. - Spreads by seeds.
 Fruits are 4 nutlets, each nutlet contains one seed.

-HABITAT: Gravel bars, roadsides, rangeland, pastures and disturbed sites.
+Gravel bars, roadsides, rangeland, pastures and disturbed sites.

-IMPACTS: Degrades rangelands, pastures and non-cropland areas.
+Degrades rangelands, pastures and non-cropland areas.
 Crowds out native and beneficial grazing plants.
 Can be toxic to horses and cattle.